An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 If you change your mind and want to cancel a job:

-To observe in real time the latest output of the command in the job, you can refresh the last lines of the log file for the specific job:
+To observe in real time the output of the job, refresh the last lines of the log file for that job:

-To look at the whole file, you can run at any time
+To look at the whole log (not in real time), run at any time

-This can be useful for debugging, when for example a command gives an error and the job interrupts.
+Checking the log files can be useful for debugging, when for example a command gives an error and the job interrupts before its end.

 Beyond sbatch